Why have a Code of Conduct?

 - If I bring by cell phone to an outing, I alone am responsible for it.
 I will keep it silent or on vibrate, and will not use it during the day except as a tool or resource.

 - When on outings I understand that lights will be out, I will be quiet, and I will be in bed by the times stated by troop leadership.

-- Because sounds that can be heard outside my tent after lights out are disrespectful and disturbing to others, if I use my phone or MP3 player, I will use headphones or earbuds.
+- Because sounds that can be heard outside my tent after lights out are disrespectful and disturbing to others, I will use headphones or earbuds when using my phone or MP3 player.

-- I will take responsibility for any property owned by a camp, the troop, or another individual that I damage.
+- I will be responsible for any property owned by a camp, the troop, or another individual that I damage.